ssherwood/spring-boot-jpa/README.md

 Finally, consider introducing the jmeter plugin to the maven POM.

-# Step 12: Bean Validation JSR 309/3
+# Bean Validation JSR 309/3

 There a a few types of validations that we can add to our application for the entity classes.